QualiSystems/cloudshell-orch-sandbox/SandboxOrchestration_specs/save & restore standard.md

 ```

 ##### Output - Saved Location
-This object represents the snapshot details, it will be different according to the storing technology - ftp server, vCenter snapshot etc.
+This object represents the snapshot details, it will be different according to the storing technology - e.g. ftp server, vCenter snapshot etc.

 Example - a simple 'key - value' type of object that saves a snapshot identifier and location
 ```javascript